careerbuilder/DataScienceAPIDocumentation/CandidateReranking.md

 ### Profile
 ----------
 The profile is built with data from either **MY_SUPPLY** or **EDGE** (identified in the `source` param).
-Using data from each profile the service builds a RerankRequest Document which is sent along with features extracted from the query to the **Reranker**.
-The **Reranker** then returns the list of profiles in a new ordering which should be of more relevance to the query.
+Using data from each profile, the service builds a RerankRequest Document, which is sent along with features extracted from the query to the **Reranker**.
+The **Reranker** then returns the list of profiles in a new ordering, which should be of more relevance to the query.

 **IMPORTANT: Though many fields on the profile are optional it is encouraged to fill out the profile as fully as possible in order to get the best results from the Reranker**.